Skin Cancer

 Squamous cells are found in the upper layer (the surface) of the epidermis.
 They look like fish scales under a microscope and present as a crusted or scaly patch of skin with an inflamed, red base.
 They are often tender to the touch.
 It is estimated that 250,000 new cases of squamous cell carcinoma are diagnosed annually, and that 2,500 of them result in death.

 Squamous cell carcinoma can develop anywhere, including inside the mouth and on the genitalia.
-It most frequently appears on the scalp, face, ears and back of hands.
+They most frequently appear on the scalp, face, ears and back of hands.
 Squamous cell carcinoma tends to develop among fair-skinned, middle-aged and elderly people who have a history of sun exposure.
 In some cases, it evolves from actinic keratoses, dry scaly lesions that can be flesh-colored, reddish-brown or yellow black, and which appear on skin that is rough or leathery.
 Actinic keratoses spots are considered to be precancerous.

 Like basal cell carcinoma, squamous cell carcinoma is diagnosed via a biopsy — either excisional, where the entire tumor is removed along with some of the surrounding tissue, or incisional, where only a part of the tumor is removed (used primarily for large lesions).
+Our Springfield dermatologists use advanced diagnostic techniques to accurately stage squamous cell carcinoma and recommend the most effective treatment.

-Treatments for Squamous Cell Carcinoma include:
+Treatments for Squamous Cell Carcinoma

 - Radiation Therapy — Traditional radiation therapy is used for difficult-to-treat tumors, either because of their location, severity or persistence.
 Electronic brachytherapy can be utilized in-office to treat relatively early primary tumors with a high cure rate and no surgical scar.